Helsinki-NLP/OPUS-CAT/tradospluginfinetune.md

  <img src="./images/BatchProcessingFiles.png?raw=true" alt="drawing" width="75%"/>

-**OPUS-CAT Finetune** batch task can be performed for only one target language at a time.
+**NOTE**: **OPUS-CAT Finetune** batch task can be performed for only one target language at a time.
 If the project contains multiple target languages, refer to [Projects with multiple target languages](#projects-with-multiple-target-languages).

 ### The settings of the OPUS-CAT Finetune batch task
 When you click **Next** on the **Files** page of **Batch Processing** window, the **Settings** page opens and **OPUS-CAT Finetune** settings are displayed.